polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

     )
 ```

 #### 6.5.3.
-Slot Claim object
+Slot Claim Object

-To establish ownership of a slot, the block author must construct a `SlotClaim` object
+The `SlotClaim` structure is used to contain all the necessary information to
-which contains all the necessary information to assert ownership of the slot.
+assess ownership of a slot.

 ```rust
     SlotClaim ::= SEQUENCE {